 In 2017, Annabel Wigoder joined Salon as Head of Development across film & television.
 Ian Berg sits on the board as Executive Director to oversee the growth, process and diversification of the company.
 In 2018, Alex Cooper joined Salon as Head of Branded Content.
-This year, Sophie Harmer joined as Production Manager, and Abid Majid as Investment Director.
+This year, Abid Majid joined as Executive Producer & Strategy Advisor.

 Salon has a successful track record of collaboration and continued relations with first class international partners, including Lions Gate Films, Universal Pictures, Entertainment One, Bleecker Street, Embankment Films, Film Constellation, Independent Film Company, Kew Media, Cohen Media Group, Silver Reel, Head Gear Films, Quickfire Films, Piccadilly Pictures, Creativity Capital and Union Patriot Capital.
 Headquartered in London, the company has a presence at all major international film markets.